 Based on information from Ergonomic Design for People at Work, Vol 1, pp 299-310 it was developed by Thomas E. Bernard, University of South Florida, College of Public Health, Tampa FL 33612-3805.
 It provides easy access to the data base.
-You can select either inches or cm and lbs or kg for the calculations.
+You can select either inches or cm. and lbs. or kg. for the calculations.

 Anthropometric Case Study